spatie/laravel-url-signer/README.md

 The package also provides [a middleware to protect routes](https://github.com/spatie/laravel-url-signer#protecting-routes-with-middleware).

+**Notice: Version 1.1.1 has a security vulnerability, please make sure you're using version 1.1.2 or higher**

 ## Install

 As you would have guessed the package can be installed via Composer: